FrederickGeek8/freddy.us/_posts/2023-10-18-fun-complexity-analysis.md

 description:
   Back in 2020 a question was posed to me about deriving a bound for the computational complexity of querying an O(1) oracle to determine the size of an unknown set of bounded non-negative integers.
-I thought I'd share the problem and my solution with the internet.
+I thought perhaps the internet would get some enjoyment out of this exercise.
 usemathjax: true
 ---